geoffchan23/label-reverter/README.md

 **Setup**

-1. **Add Workflow:** Create a `.github/workflows/repo-moderator.yml` file in your repository.
-See the "Workflow Example" section below.
+1. **Add Workflow:** Create a `.github/workflows/repo-moderator.yml` file in your repository, copy over the "Workflow Example" below, and edit the `sponsor-team-slug` to the name of sponsor team in GitHub.
-2. **Secrets:**  In your repository settings, add a secret named `REPO_MODERATOR_TOKEN`.
-Use your generated token value here.
+2. **Secrets:**  This Action uses the default GitHub Action token `GITHUB_TOKEN`

 **Workflow Example**